Dr Simon Philpott

 Newcastle upon Tyne

-Like many Australians, I have a parent born overseas.
-My mother (and her family) are all Australian born (of Scottish and German descent) but my father is from Birmingham (of English and Irish descent).
-I have lived in many parts of Australia including Adelaide (my home town), Alice Springs, Canberra, Darwin, Hobart, Melbourne, Perth and Sydney.
-I have a fondness for Melbourne and Sydney.
+I am Australian and lived in many parts of Australia including Adelaide (my home town), Alice Springs, Canberra, Darwin, Hobart, Melbourne, Perth and Sydney before moving to Toronto and then Newcastle.
 As a teenager, I also spent an eye opening year in Lae, Papua New Guinea.

 Roles and Responsibilities